Here I'll post some of my progress turning myself into a Linux user.

 I am staying on Windows 10 on my main machine for the purposes of university and playing Valorant, I'm most certainly a noob at this stuff.

 In fact, my story of gaming and computers starts on the original XboX back in the day.
-I had an N64 I shared with my sister, but I personally only got into games onmy Xbox.
+I had access to an N64 my sister shared with me, but I personally only got into games on my Xbox.
 I stayed loyal to the Xbox up until the Xbox One, which is when I began to lose interest.
 In high school I only ever had weak laptops and would play pirated versions of Minecraft or free-to-play games like Runescape and early War Thunder which weren't too demanding of the computers.
 But in the big pandemic I got back into PC gaming for real.
 I bought a used desktop and upgraded it along my journey.
 Started with a GeForce GT770 and now I have a GTX3060.

 Now I'm feeling a pull to de-centralized and user-driven experience.
 Linux is sounding more and more appealing than selling my soul to big corpo tech.
 It's time we all learned some tech, I think.
 I wanna build SBCs and gaming devices, so I'm learning more and more, even just building this website has given me a lot more confidence in working the terminal in Linux